IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ProductsExplained.md

 State Object for each Product in the Product Bundle.

-What this means is that while the Product handles all the operations and features of the third party services, a Contact's actual data, status, etc. is all stores in a Product State.
+What this means is that while the Product handles all the operations and features of the third party services, a Contact's actual data, status, etc. is all stored in a Product State.

 So when a Contact is Deactivated, the Product will take the information in the Product State, perform the necessary deactivation functions with the third party service, and then update the